 Assessment, interviews and desk research – Creating an overview of initiatives – Exploring opportunities for partnership

-Together with Climate Risk Services.
+Together with the Dutch Association of Investors for Sustainable Development (VBDO) and Climate Risk Services.